jainaangi/100-days-coding-challenge/README.md

 📌 Day 13:Bitwise Operator

 Problem Statement:In this challenge, you will use logical bitwise operators.
 All data is stored in its binary representation.
 The logical operators, and C language, use  1 to represent true and 0 to represent false.
 The logical operators compare bits in two numbers and return true or false, 0 or 1 , for each bit compared.

+📌Day 14: Array Manupilation

+Problem Statement:Starting with a 1-indexed array of zeros and a list of operations, for each operation add a value to each array element between two given indices, inclusive.
+Once all operations have been performed, return the maximum value in the array.